iurjoh/Baby-Daily/README.md

 * Like each of the cutest photos and keep your likes list updated.
 * A task list for users to track their baby's milestones and activities.
 * Parents' wish list with useful products for the baby.
-* User area with your photo, brief profile description, your posts, followers and followings
+* User area with your photo, brief profile description, your posts, followers and followings.

 ### User Stories